CI Sharing Balance

 How is this useful?

 I am not describing how to do contact improvisation.
-Instead, I am suggesting a focus and principles that can help foster the cooperation - with oneself, as well as with partners - that is conducive.
+Instead, I am suggesting a focus and principles that can help foster the cooperation - with oneself, as well as with partners.
 Focusing on dynamic sharing of balance helps me foster the kind of involvement that I relish.

 How the dancers do that balance sharing is the subject of many CI skills and exercises, which i don't begin to cover here.
-Explicitly recognizing this element can help illuminate those exercises, orienting dancers to finding cooperation without prescribing or prohibiting whatever else might fit.
+Explicitly recognizing this element can help illuminate those exercises, orienting dancers to finding cooperation.